Ultra high order cumulants and quantitative CLT for polynomials in Random Matrices: Introduction

-\end{theorem} \begin{remark} In the case when $C_1'$ is assumed, instead of $r!^{\frac{M}{2}}$ in the GUE/GOE case, we have $r!^{M}$ here, due to the fact that we are considering general subexponential entries instead of sub-Gaussian ones.
+with some constant $\theta_3\equiv \theta_3(K,M,\mathsf{C}, t) \in (0,1)$. \end{theorem} \begin{remark} In the case when $\mathbf{C}_1'$ is assumed, instead of $r!^{\frac{M}{2}}$ in the GUE/GOE case, we have $r!^{M}$ here, due to the fact that we are considering general subexponential entries instead of sub-Gaussian ones.
 Further, the $(\sqrt{N})^{2-r}$ is also essential in general, as we will explain in Example \ref{Example: Order of Wigner case}. \end{remark}

-If $C_1-C_4$ are all assumed, as the variance of $P(\mathcal{X}, \mathcal{D})$ has a nonzero limit, and the above bounds show that for any given $r\geq 3$, the $r$-th cumulant vanishes asymptotically as $N\to \infty$, we automatically recover the CLTs of $\mathbf{X}$ in all cases.
+If $\mathbf{C}_1-\mathbf{C}_3$ are all assumed, as the variance of $\mathbf{X}$ has a lower bound, the above cumulant bounds still apply to the normalized random variable $\mathfrak{X}$, by slightly changing the parameters $\theta_1, \theta_2$ and $\theta_3$.
+Especially, it shows that for any given $r\geq 3$, the $r$-th cumulant of $\mathfrak{X}$ vanishes asymptotically as $N\to \infty$.
+Hence, we automatically recover the CLTs of $\mathfrak{X}$ in all cases.
 In addition, as our $r$ could even be $N$-dependent, we can take a step further to derive the quantitative versions of these CLTs, in light of \cite{DJ}.
-For the following results we now assume $C_1-C_4$.
+For the following results we now assume $\mathbf{C}_1-\mathbf{C}_3$.
 We first recall the Kolmogorov distance of two real random variables $X$ and $Y$,

 For the following theorem we may assume $M>1$ as the case $M=1$ is trivial.
 Let $Z$ be a $\mathcal{N}(0,1)$ variable in the sequel.